 - Sets priorities for the cataloguing of all collections.

 - Oversees the preservation and conservation program for library materials.

-- Describes recent acquisitions on a regular basis for both the Center & Clark Newsletter and for the Faculty Advisory Committee.
+- Describes recent acquisitions on a regular basis for the Center & Clark Newsletter and for the Faculty Advisory Committee.

 - Develops policies and procedures for the digitization of selected materials from the collection and public access to digital archives via the web and other means, in accordance with general university guidelines.